MikeORed/random-tables-mcp/docs/examples/nested-treasure.md

 For example:

 1. The players defeat a group of goblins and search their lair for treasure.
-2. The GM rolls on the Treasure table and gets "A chest containing {{::items::Items::1d4}} and {{::currency}}".
+2. The GM rolls on the Treasure table and gets "A chest containing {{::items::Items::4}} and {{::currency}}".
-3. The system rolls 1d4 (e.g., 3) times on the Items table and once on the Currency table.
+3. The system rolls 4 times on the Items table and once on the Currency table.
 4. The Items table rolls might result in "Steel sword", "Potion of Healing", and "Scroll of Lightning Bolt".
 5. The Currency table roll might result in "1d6 gold pieces".
 6. The GM then describes the treasure to the players: "You find a chest containing a steel sword, a potion of healing, a scroll of lightning bolt, and 1d6 gold pieces."